 Items worth fixing before listing a home

-There are two may ways that inspectors look at safety issues; Overt safety issues like live, exposed electrical wire which is a clear safety hazard.
-And two, potential safety issues, like a 2nd story deck with balusters that are broken or spaced too far apart.
+There are two may ways that inspectors look at safety issues.
+One, overt safety issues like live, exposed electrical wire which is a clear electrocution hazard.
+And two, potential safety issues, like a deck guardrail with balusters that are spaced too far apart and could pose danger to a small child.
+Depending on the buyer the deck balusters may or may not be a concern.
 The general rule of thumb here is, could this be a safety issue for an 8 year old or an 80 year old.

 These fixes are a general guideline, there are regional differences in expectations across the country and even from county to county, so your mileage may vary.
 Regardless a prelisting inspection keeps sellers in control of their fate in a way that relying on just a buyers inspection can not.